jonro2955/job-tracker/README.md

 ### 2. Set up Auth0:

-Auth0 is a cloud based authentication SDK.
-The Job Tracker app dependes on it to authenticate users using email or Google open authentication protocols.
+Auth0 is a cloud based authentication SDK that makes it easy for developers to authenticate users using email or Google open authentication protocols.

 In order to run the Job Tracker app, you need to follow the instruction on the following link to create an account and register your application:
 https://auth0.com/docs/libraries/auth0-single-page-app-sdk.